peppermintpatty5/pymines/README.md

 ### C++ ~~Rant~~ Comparison

-I originally prototyped this game in Python, then wrote it [in C++](https://github.com/peppermintpatty5/mines), and then rewrote it here in Python.
+I originally prototyped this game in Python, then wrote it [in C++](https://github.com/peppermintpatty5/cpp-mines), and then rewrote it here in Python.

 This program was much easier to write in Python than in C++.
 For such a bloated language, C++ lacks many useful features.

 1. C++ `std::unordered_set` cannot be used directly with `std::pair`.
 I had to write a hash function that basically treated `std::pair<long, long>` as a string.
 2. Python integers have unlimited precision whereas C++ has no such data type.
 Expect to see integer overflow once you move the cursor past `LONG_MIN` or `LONG_MAX`.
 3. It took until C++20 for `std::unordered_set` to get the [`contains`](https://en.cppreference.com/w/cpp/container/unordered_set/contains) method.
 Previous versions of C++ had to use the iterator syntax.

-Surprisingly, this game also runs faster in Python.
-I have no idea why this is the case because the overall logic is the same.

 ## Installation